Charity Fundraiser

 ✨Tip Number 1

-Familiarise yourself with the charity's mission and values.
-Understanding what drives the organisation will help you connect with potential donors and convey your passion effectively.
+Familiarise yourself with the charities we represent, like WWF and Greenpeace.
+Understanding their missions and current campaigns will help you connect with potential donors and show your genuine passion for wildlife conservation.

 ✨Tip Number 2

-Practice your communication skills.
-As a Charity Fundraiser, you'll need to engage with people face-to-face, so being able to articulate your message clearly and confidently is crucial.
+Practice your communication skills!
+As a Charity Fundraiser, you'll need to engage with people face-to-face.
+Role-play conversations with friends or family to build your confidence and refine your pitch.

 ✨Tip Number 3